Prince Philip Fast Facts

 Prince Philip is the youngest of five children and the only son.

-Is a fourth cousin of his wife, the Queen, and like her, he is a great-great-grandchild of Queen Victoria.
+Is a third cousin of his wife, the Queen, and like her, he is a great-great-grandchild of Queen Victoria.
 He is also Queen Victoria's oldest living great-great-grandchild.

 His interests are painting, the environment, horses, flying and writing.
 He has written books on birds, the environment, carriage driving and other subjects.